lsu-ddem/pathways-site/content/1_IntroToCoding/3_ReuseItWithModularCode/3_Lesson_3/index.md

 ## Chapter 3 Review Assignment

 The review assignment for this chapter is to generate your own code with custom functions, as well as multiple objects within a class.
 Use the Carlos and Marco examples from the previous pages as an example of what you need to utilize within your code.
-Your version should have a unique object with its own characteristics, and not simply be an exact copy of the materials you have been given.
+Your version should have a unique object with its own characteristics, and not simply be a copy of the materials you have been given.

-{{% codepen 600 QxawdO %}}